commercial calculation exercises bac pro commerce pdf | 9 Exercises

 States :

-The bakery-pastry shop "Aux Délices du Gourmet" wants to analyze its sales of croissants.
-Each croissant has a sales price excluding tax (PV HT) of €1,50.
-The purchase cost excluding tax (PA HT) for the production of each croissant is €0,90.
-The bakery sells an average of 3 croissants per month.
+The bakery-pastry shop "Aux Délices du Gourmet" wants to analyze its croissant sales.
+Each croissant has a retail price (excluding tax) of €1,50.
+The cost of goods sold (excluding tax) for making each croissant is €0,90.
+The bakery sells an average of 3,000 croissants per month.

 Work to do :